mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 ## Firing your events {#firing_events}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_test_configuration"
+>title="Configure the test mode"
+>abstract="If your journey contains several events, use the drop-down list to select an event.
+Then, for each event, configure the fields passed and the execution of the event sending."

 The **[!UICONTROL Trigger an event]** button allows you to configure an event that will make a person enter the journey.

 >[!NOTE]